 But then, one day, you receive a homesick letter.
 A letter that asks you to “please, please, PLEASE pick me up!!”
-An overwhelming urge may be to jet off on your magic carpet, whisk yourself away to camp to retrieve your baby and enfold your child back into the safety of your warm embrace.
+An overwhelming urge may be to jet off early on your magic carpet, whisk yourself away to camp to retrieve your baby, and enfold your child back into the safety of your warm embrace.

 Here’s where I ask you to pause and resist that urge.
 Think back to the first time you left home for an extended period of time—perhaps it was a portion of a youth trip or college experience where you felt lost, scared, or alone in a new environment.
 What was your initial response?
-Did you think, “I want to go home”; did you call home and ask to be picked up?
+Did you think, “I want to go home”; did you call home and ask to be picked up early?
 You very well may have done so.
 Indeed, as children and adults, a natural urge can be to retreat back to the most pristine womb-like level of comfort, where everything is warm and pleasant and all your needs are seemingly met.
-A rare percentage of people reacts in a way that says, “new environment, BRING IT ON!”
+A rare percentage of people react in a way that says, “new environment, BRING IT ON!”
 We might want to be those type of people; it’s certainly hard and often aspirational.

-I get that it’s hard when your baby is far away and asking, seemingly begging even, to come home to you.
+I get that it’s hard when your baby is far away and asking, seemingly begging even, to come home early to you.
 Remember though, that it’s not just his self-confidence and independence hanging in the balance, he is also setting into motion actions that will affect his future reactions to difficult periods in his life.

 I am going to bring this blog to a bit of a halt right now, break down the third wall, and turn this into an engaging activity… I am a camp director, what kind of lesson would this be if there wasn’t a bit of self-reflection and work involved… Please grab a piece of paper and a pen.
 I want you consider your initial, disconcerting away-from-home experience, where you thought, “why am I here, what am I doing, I want to go home.”
 Describe that experience in as much detail as you recall.
 (If you haven’t had this experience, maybe you don’t need to read this and can instead shoot us an email and join a list of references for parents who struggle with childsickness, i.e. missing their children when the children are away.)

-Now that you’ve written about that experience, think about the outcome; did you go home or persevere?
+Now that you’ve written about that experience, think about the outcome; did you go home early or persevere?
 Now go back and highlight or circle the important aspects of your experience.
 Would you have changed the outcome or the process?
 Write down in what way.